 With regard to safety, customers should not have to walk across vehicle travel lanes.
 Instead ample parking should be provided along the front and sides of the store.
 Yes, many customers will leave their car at the pump and walk to the store.
-But, again, this should be kept to a minimum by creating lots of spaces next to the store.
+But, again, this should be kept to a minimum by creating lots of parking spaces next to the store.

 Delivery trucks, particularly long tractor-trailers, must be able to maneuver without encroaching upon parking spaces, fueling positions or other features.
-To the left is an exhibit from one of our cases involving an unusually small gas station site.
+Below is an exhibit from one of our cases involving an unusually small gas station site.
 With this exhibit our traffic engineer showed that large delivery trucks would strike cars at several fueling positions when attempting to navigate around the site.
 This issue was one of several that prompted the Board of Appeals to deny a special exception for this project.

 In upscale areas, some convenience stores are almost attractive.
 But few homeowners would chose a convenience store as a prominent item in their viewshed.
 The problem is compounded if blighting forces owners to cut back on store upkeep or to close.